OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-22.md

 After these things, Abraham was informed, “Milcah has also borne children to your brother Nahor:

 ## Genesis 22:21
-Uz the firstborn, Buz his brother, Kemuel, the father of Aram,
+Uz, the firstborn, Buz his brother, Kemuel, who is the father of Aram,

 ## Genesis 22:22
 Chesed, Hazo, Pildash, Jidlaph, and Bethuel.”